Parnitha: Climate

-Parnitha mountain has a warm-summer Mediterranean climate with frequent snowfalls in winter and pleasant temperatures in summer.
+Parnitha mountain has a warm-summer Mediterranean climate (Csb) with frequent snowfalls in winter and pleasant temperatures in summer.
 The mountain is significantly wetter than areas of east and southern Attica.

 The mountain was also affected by several major blizzards, including two in 2005 and 2006, stranding cars and closing roads, as well as the cable car.

 Ecology

-Forests of Aleppo Pine cover all slopes beneath 1,000 m altitude, and are often threatened by forest fires, such as happened in 2005 and 2007.
+Forests of Aleppo Pine cover all slopes beneath 1,000 m altitude, and are often threatened by forest fires, such as happened in 2005, 2007, 2021 and 2023.
 Above 1,000 m it is covered principally in Greek Fir, grasses and shrubbery, and beneath 300 m mainly farmlands and suburban housing to the east.
 About 1,000 species of plants can be found on the mountain, including crocus and tulips, and the mountain also provides a native habitat to its red deer (Cervus elaphus), which were known in ancient times.
 After the traumatic fire in 2007 (see below), they are even scarcer.
 Several large mines lie to the northwest, and the ore from them was shipped to a nearby factory in industrial areas.
+Further forest fires occurred in the summers of 2021 and 2023 leaving only northern parts of the mountain forest unburned.

 Historical monuments and places of interest

 Parnitha has several places of archaeological interest.
 In antiquity, several fortresses had been built on the mountain, for the defense of the peninsula of Attica and more specifically Classical Athens against the Boeotians and others enemies from the north.
 Today some fortresses are kept in good condition such as the Phyle fortress, at a height of 687 meters in the west of Parnitha.
 Other notable fortresses are the Panakton, in the area of Dervenochoria and Eleutherae fortress near Mount Cithaeron.
 Dekeleia was also an important fortress on the site of modern-day former royal palace in Tatoi, and the fort of Limiko was situated deep inside the mountain, just north of its peak.

 A notable monument of later periods is the Monastery of Kleiston.
 It is a Byzantine monastery dated from 13th century.
 It is mentioned by Pope Innocent IV in 1209 with the name Monastery of Kyras.
 Southeast of Parnitha, in a dense forest, is Tatoi Palace.
 It was the palace of the Greek royal family and it was built in 19th century.
 Today it is abandoned.

 Parnitha has also natural monuments.
 The cave of Panas is on the west slopes of the mountain at a height of 750 meters.
 It was a worship site in antiquity.
 Near the cave there is the steep gorge of Gouras and the gorge of Keladonas river.
 A beautiful site of the mountain is Beletsi Lake, on the east slopes of the mountain, near Afidnes, and it is important place for migratory birds.
+In general, the national park is known as the "lungs of Athens".